michaelnjuguna/michaelnjuguna/README.md

 - 👋 Hi, I’m @michaelnjuguna
 - 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning react/php
 - 💞
-- 📫 How to reach me michaelnjuguna184@gmail.com
+- 📫 How to reach me michaelnjuguna184@gmail.com/+25496371360

 <!---
 michaelnjuguna/michaelnjuguna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.